MichelCodes123/landing-page/docs/README.md

+This is a quick landing page UI built with React and Typescript

+Other Stuff
+---
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.